Fasping/portfolio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+<h3>:books: Getting started</h3>

+1. Give ⭐️ to this repo!
+2. Fork and clone this project.
+3. Install required dependencies with `npm install`.
+4. Change the content.
+5. Enjoy!

 ## Project Description
 This project is my personal portfolio, where I share my latest projects made with ReactJS, CSS and deployed on Vercel.
 It's an incredible project, trust me.
+Feel free to use like a Template!

 ## Used Technologies
 - ReactJS as a JavaScript framework to build the user interface